Myceneae

 Nafplio

-cruise ship was there and the harbor was crawling
+cruise ship was visiting and the harbor was crawling

 with Americans.
 (I mean that in a nice way) I was